What laws apply to the collection and use of individuals' personal information?

 Employers who are federally regulated, generally fall under the definition of “federal work, undertaking or business” (Sec.
 2, Canada Labour Code) and include specific industries (such as airports and banks) and specific activities that cross provincial or national borders.
 When employers are provincially regulated, the applicable provincial laws depend on the province in which it operates.

 Quebec, Alberta and British Columbia (BC) are the only provinces with privacy-specific legislation that is applicable to provincially regulated employers.
-In Quebec, it is the Act Respecting the Protection of Personal Information in the Private Sector that applies; in Alberta, the Personal Information Protection Act applies; BC also has a Personal Information Protection Act.
+In Quebec, it is the Act Respecting the Protection of Personal Information in the Private Sector that applies (note that currently there is pending legislation (Bill 64) under review); in Alberta, the Personal Information Protection Act applies; BC also has a Personal Information Protection Act.

 There are also statutory rights of action for invasion of privacy in Quebec, BC (under the Privacy Act), Manitoba, Newfoundland and Saskatchewan.
 In addition, there is a common law tort of “intrusion upon seclusion” which gives employees an avenue for recourse if their privacy rights in relation to their personal information are violated.
 This tort was originally recognized in Ontario in 2012.
 BC courts have declined to recognize it, given the existence of the statutory right.
 Treatment by Alberta courts suggests it could be applied, although that has not yet occurred.